12 jurors about to decide Derek Chauvin's fate after closing arguments

 Nelson took his turn and went for more than 2½ hours until Cahill interrupted him and ordered a 30-minute recess for lunch at 2:10 p.m.
 Nelson returned to the podium at 2:44 p.m. and promised "to speed things up."

-Nelson started by pointing out two legal pillars that he wanted jurors to keep in mind: the presumption of innocence that his client is afforded and the requirement that the prosecution must prove its case beyond a reasonable doubt before there can be a finding of guilt on any of the charges: second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+Nelson started by pointing out two legal pillars that he wanted jurors to keep in mind: the presumption of innocence that his client is afforded and the requirement that the prosecution must prove its case beyond a reasonable doubt before there can be a finding of guilt on any of the charges.

 "The use of force is an incredibly difficult analysis," Nelson said.
 "You can't limit it to 9 minutes and 29 seconds, but it started nearly 17 minutes earlier."